whitesandss/CPMG_Analysis/Data Generation/Readme.md

-#### This shows what had been done for the exp_data pre-processing and traning data generation.
+#### This shows what had been done for exp_data pre-processing and traning data generation.